ibm-js/dcolor/README.md

 ## Installation

-* Manual installation of by dropping dcolor as a sibling of these packages:
+_Bower_ release installation:

- * dcl
+    $ bower install dcolor

- * dcolor
+_Manual_ master installation: go to the root installation directory and clone dcolor from github:

- To install the latest master, go to the root installation directory and clone dcolor from github
+    $ git clone git://github.com/ibm-js/dcolor.git

- git clone git://github.com/ibm-js/dcolor.git
+Then install dependencies with bower (or manually from github if you prefer to):

-* Bower installation:
+	$ cd dcolor

- * bower install dcolor
+	$ bower install

 ## Documentation